Emmotes/ic_spoilers/docs/kingofshadows.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Unknown** (Guess)
-> The King of Shadows is Undead and counts as'dead' for the purposes of effects that care about dead Champions (Desmond), but 'alive' for all other purposes.
+> The King of Shadows is Undead and counts as 'dead' for the purposes of effects that care about dead Champions, but 'alive' for all other purposes.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>